littensy/reflex/docs/docs/advanced-guides/server-client-sync.md

 [`createBroadcaster`](../reference/reflex/create-broadcaster) receives two options:

 1.  `producers`: Your _shared slices_.
 This is used to determine which state and actions should be sent to the client.

 2.  `broadcast`: A user-defined callback that sends shared dispatched actions to the clients.
 It receives an array of actions and an array of players to send them to.

 It returns a broadcaster object, which has two properties:

 1.  `middleware`: A Reflex middleware that helps do some of the heavy lifting for you.
 You should apply this middleware to your root producer.
 If you have any middlewares that change dispatched arguments, you should apply them after this middleware to ensure that the arguments are preserved.

 2.  `playerRequestedState`: A method that receives the player that requested state, and returns the shared part of the root producer's state.
-It should only be called within a remote.

 :::caution pitfall